 OUR CHARISM

 Our community is equally contemplative and active.
 As a monastic vocation we feel God not only calls us into deeper relationship through the contemplative life in the monastery, but that we are also called to bring that life into the world in a mutually transformative way, especially with those most marginalized and in particular, those in prison.
 Our monastic life of prayer and contemplation informs everything we do in ministry.
-Given the complexity of the human condition that we encounter, it is essential to our spiritual well-being to have a stable community where we can return and be held in love and prayer.
+Given the complexity of the human condition that we encounter, it is essential to our spiritual well-being to have a stable community where we can return and revitalize being held in love and prayer.

 IN THE MONASTERY